subzer288/leetcodedsa/README.md

 ### Introduction

-This is a data structures and algorithms (DSA) course with a strong focus on passing coding interviews for software engineering jobs.
+This is a data structures and algorithms (DSA) course with a strong focus on passing programming interviews for software engineering jobs.

-Most DSA courses - including those offered in universities, tend to concentrate on theoretical concepts that don't matter in an interview.
-Most of the time, these courses present zero or few examples of problems you would see in an interview.
+Most DSA courses - including university courses - focus on theoretical concepts that don't have any relevance to an interview.
+They tend to give little or no examples of the problems you are likely to encounter when interviewed.

 This course takes a very pragmatic approach to teaching DSA.
-The course is primarily taught through examples - it includes hundreds of carefully curated problems that show up in actual interviews.
+The course is taught first and foremost by example - it contains hundreds of carefully curated problems that are likely to appear in real-life interviews.
 These examples are delivered through a balanced mix of walkthroughs and exercises.
-You will learn by doing.
+You learn as you do.

-Everything you need to pass coding interviews is here in one place.
-We will not dwell on theoretical details or waste time on concepts that won't help you pass an interview.
-The goal of this course is to get you a job, not pass an exam.
+Everything you need to be a master of coding interviews is here, in one place.
+We won't dwell on theoretical details or waste time on concepts that won't be of use to you in an interview.
+This course is about getting you a job, not passing an exam.

-Regardless of your initial skill level, you should be comfortable with preparing for and passing coding interviews at tech companies after taking this course.
-If your target is top-tier companies like FAANG, taking this course will set you up with all the fundamentals necessary to prepare for those interviews.
+After taking this course, you should be able to prepare for and pass a coding interview at a technology company, regardless of your initial skill level.
+If your goal is to get into top-tier companies such as the FAANG, then taking this course will provide you with all of the fundamentals you need to prepare for these interviews.

 ### What does this course contain?